 Synthesize the vision, roadmap, and program backlog

-The most critical alignment activity in SAFe is PI Planning.
-The inputs to PI Planning are a vision, a roadmap, and a prioritized backlog of features.
+Synthesize distills the knowledge gained into a new future state for the solution.
+The vision, roadmap, and prioritized backlog of features align the ART’s teams to a common, shared direction.
 Synthesis is focused on ensuring these assets are ready for PI planning.
 To accomplish this, six practices are needed:

 - Creating the solution vision – The vision serves as the cornerstone for teams to understand the why for the features being developed.